interest-protocol/interest-mvr/access-control/contracts/README.md

 ### Manual

-To add this library to your project, add this to your `Move.toml` file under `[dependencies]` section:
+To add this library to your project, add this to your `Move.toml`.

 ```toml
 # goes into [dependencies] section